 How Much Will Bad Credit Affect Your Car Loan at Carmax?

 We’ve already established that the best financing deals at Carmax fall to individuals with credit scores in the prime tier and above.
 But what does that mean for people in lower tiers?
 Just how much of an impact will their challenged credit score have on their loan deal?

 Bad credit affects one key element of your loan deal: the interest rate.
 As a general rule, the lower your credit score, the more you’ll pay in interest.
 Carmax Auto Finance has several interest categories that determine your loan’s applicable rate depending on your credit score.

 - Individuals with excellent credit scores (prime and super-prime tiers) get the most favorable interest rates of 3.15% to 4.5%, while those with challenged credit score profiles have to make do with rates as high as 14% to 24%.

 - The middle category is reserved for people with average credit scores.
 People in this category pay 4% to 18% in interest.

 As you can see, your credit score will significantly impact the interest rate you get.
 If your credit score isn’t where you want, don’t throw in the towel yet.
 There are several things you can do to get a better rate.

 Let’s review what those are in the next section.

 How To Purchase From Carmax With Bad Credit

 Don’t have the best credit score or the time to wait for it to improve?
+You could always save up and pay for a car in cash if you had to.
+However, you might need a car immediately.
 Here are some of the things you can do to increase your likelihood of qualifying for a decent financing deal at Carmax.